hangyao/Udacity_SDCND_behavioral-cloning/README.md

 6. Crop and Resize:

-  Images are cropped and resized.
+  Images are cropped 56 pixels from top and 16 pixels from bottom, and then resized to 80x80 pixels.

   Here is a sample of cropped and resized image: